sal55/langs/pcl/readme.md

 * C mostly still uses a 32-bit int, so most ops are 32-bits.
 Currently most PCL ops (add, etc) are 64 bits, so special support is needed to provide 32 bit ones.
 * Some support for doing setjmp/longjmp is needed in PCL
+* I thought I need special handling for Switch, as that feature is so chaotic in C, but it might be OK
 * C compiles a module at a time, so extra support is needed for multiple modules, which have to be submitted all at the same time.
 (Probably, there are devious ways to get around this, by pretending each module is a whole program with imports and exports, generating multiple ASM files from multiple PCL, and using my AA assembler linker.
 But clearly that's a lot of work)

 ### Improvement in my M Systems Compiler